 The FedRAMP PMO aims to prioritize three (3) CSPs each quarter and during the FedRAMP Connect process, CSOs are evaluated and prioritized to work with the JAB based on the JAB Prioritization Criteria.
 The only mandatory prioritization criteria for vendors is demonstrated demand for their service by a wide variety of Agencies.

 In order to streamline the FedRAMP Connect process, CSPs interested in working with the JAB are required to review the JAB Prioritization Criteria and Guidance document and follow the instructions on how to submit a Business Case to email@example.com.
 The FedRAMP PMO collects Business Cases on a rolling basis and has cut off dates for each quarter’s prioritization decision.
-The next Business Case due date in July 13th at 5:00pm eastern.
+The next Business Case due date is November 9th at 5:00pm eastern.

 After a CSP is prioritized, it has 60 days to become FedRAMP Ready (if it isn’t already).
 Being prioritized to work with the JAB and being deemed FedRAMP Ready by the FedRAMP PMO constitute the first phase of the JAB Authorization Process depicted above.